-To map an array of elements in JavaScript, use the array.map() function.
-The array.map() is a built-in JavaScript pure function that creates a new array populated with the results of calling a provided function on every item in the calling array.
+To map an array of elements in JavaScript, you can use the “array.map()” function.
+The array.map() is a pure built-in function that creates a new array populated with the results of calling a provided function on every item in the calling array.
+It creates a new array by calling a function for every array element.

-The map() function creates a new array by calling a function for every array element.
 The map() does not execute the function of every item.
-The map() does not change an original array, and that’s why it is a pure function.
+This is because the map() does not change an original array, and that’s why it is a pure function.

 Syntax